Skillter/SynaxicAPI/ARCHITECTURE.md

   version = '0.0.1-SNAPSHOT'
-  description = 'Synaxic is a innovative API Hub for developers' package to the main application class is dev.skillter.synaxic
+  description = 'Synaxic is a innovative API Hub for developers' package to the main application class is dev.skillter.synaxic Developing on JDK 21
+Targeting Java 21
+I'm using Intellij IDEA
+Developing on Windows 11, but the server will be hosted on Linux Debian for production.

 2. The actual APIs we want to implement, host and serve:
 - "My IP" + lightweight request inspector api, don’t log sensitive data.